 The pistol has the importer listed as “PW ARMS, Redmond, Washington,” which is the first big clue that these are not guns coming into the county via the “official” factory authorized importer: Steyr USA.
-And that makes these “grey market” guns.
+In short, these are “grey market” guns.
 And that means that Steyr USA may refuse to work on them should something go wrong.
 But more on that later.

 According to Dan’s Guns, a retail outlet that apparently has close ties with the importer, says these guns were “military overruns” from a middle-east contract.
 Yeah, OK, whatever.
 Maybe that’s true or maybe not.
 Personally, I tend to roll my eyes when I hear stuff like that – particularly when there’s no documentation to back it up.
 My guess is that this is the type of white lie an importer will throw out there to gin up a little interest.
 I tried to call the importer directly to get the scoop but they apparently don’t answer their phones.